-ART 258 CERAMICS I is an introduction to clay techniques for the production of vessels, both functional and aesthetic.
-Students receive studio experience in design, handbuilding, throwing on the potter's wheel, glazing and firing.
-Prerequisites: ART 151, 210, or equivalent.
-Studio fee.
+ART 258 CERAMICS I provides an introduction to clay techniques for the production of vessels, both functional and aesthetic.
+Students receive instruction in design, handbuilding, throwing on the potter's wheel, glazing and firing.
+Prerequisites: ART 141, 142, 151, or 210, or consent of instructor.
+Studio Fee.
 3 credit hours.

-ART 265 PAINTING I is an introduction to the techniques of acrylic painting.
+ART 265 ACRYLIC PAINTING provides an introduction to the techniques of acrylic painting.
 Topics include concept development, preparation of the ground, color theory, paint application, and critical analysis.
-Prerequisite: ART 141 or consent of instructor.
+Prerequisite: ART 141, 142, or 151, or consent of instructor.
+Studio Fee.
 3 credit hours.

-ART 275 SCULPTURE I is an introduction to three-dimensional media and techniques.
-Media may include clay, wax, plaster, wood, and stone.
-Prerequisites: ART 141, 110 or consent of instructor.
-Studio fee.
+ART 275 SCULPTURE I introduces students to the language, techniques and basic processes of sculpture.
+Media covered include clay, wax, plaster, wood, and stone.
+Prerequisites: ART 141, 142, or 110, or consent of instructor.
+Studio Fee.
 3 credit hours.